-The functions sha1
+The functions sha1,

-bind to the respective digest
+md5 and ripemd160 bind to the respective digest

 functions in OpenSSL’s libcrypto.
 Both binary and string inputs are